-The Council of the District of Columbia is currently considering new legislation, the Community Renewables Energy Act of 2013, Bill 20-0057, which would allow for the creation of community energy generating facilities of up to 5 MW, among other things.
-The Commission expects that further modifications to the RPS rules will be needed if the legislation becomes law.
+The Council of the District of Columbia recently enacted new legislation, the Community Renewable Energy Amendment Act of 2013, which allows for the creation of community energy generating facilities of up to 5 MW, among other things.
+Further modifications of the Commission's SOS and net metering rules may be needed.
+The Commission also testified before the Council on the impact on the RPS program if black liquor is removed as a Tier I resource as proposed in the Renewable Energy Portfolio Standard Amendment Act of 2013 (Bill 20-0418).